Solution Patterns: Connect, Secure and Protect with Red Hat Connectivity Link

 -

-The DNSPolicy acts against a target Gateway by processing its listeners for hostnames and then create dns records for those hostnames.
+The DNSPolicy acts against a target Gateway by processing its listeners for hostnames and then creating DNS records for those hostnames.

 -